Sen. Flake faults GOP, Democrat partisanship for Trump rise

 The book published by Random House goes on sale Tuesday.

-Flake says that people who felt abandoned by the top parties were drawn to Trump, "a candidate who offered oversimplified answers" to complex issues and entertained them.
+Flake says in the book that people who felt abandoned by the top parties were drawn to Trump, "a candidate who entertained them and offered oversimplified answers" to complex issues.

 The senator says that since the election conservatives have been in denial as the government at its highest levels has become dysfunctional.